Greater Bank Finance Academy

-Greater Bank Finance Clinic
+Greater Bank Finance Sessions

-Coming in 2021, these short courses, open to the community, provide the latest data on how community attitudes to money are changing.
+Coming in 2021, these short courses, open to the community, will provide the latest data on how community attitudes to money are changing.

 The courses also share information on financial topics that people of all ages need to consider when managing their money, including simple strategies on saving, reducing debt and how to avoid being scammed.

 The Junior Finance Academy is a free financial literacy education program where students from year 3 to year 6 can learn about the concept of money in a fun way with age appropriate activities.
 The program is 100% online and on demand.
 This means it’s perfect for parents to lead their children through the program at a time that suits them best.
 Follow these links to learn more:

 Greater Bank Finance Lab and Experiential Teaching

 Located on level one of the University’s new state-of-the-art CBD vertical campus, the Greater Bank Finance Lab is a hands-on learning environment, enabling University of Newcastle Business School students to build their skills in financial decision making, risk management and economic systems.

 The past two decades have seen exponential increases in both the quality and affordability of technology, and the availability of data.
 These have provided us opportunities to modify and restructure business school teaching and learning.
 At Newcastle Business School (NBS), we follow a learning by doing approach that allows students to use technology and real-world data and solve problems mimicking real-world scenarios.